Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Introduction

 \section{Introduction}

-Many applications lead to sequences of numbers, vectors, matrices or even tensors.
-When the sequence is slowly converging, or even diverging, and when one has only access to the sequence and nothing else (i.e., when it is given by a ``black box"), it is possible to transform it into a new sequence, by means of a {\it sequence transformation}.
-Under some assumptions, the new sequence will converge faster than the original one to the same limit.
-It was necessary to develop a variety of such sequence transformations since, in fact, it was proved by Delahaye and Germain-Bonne \cite{bgbj} that a universal sequence transformation able to accelerate all sequences, or even all monotonically converging ones, cannot exist.
-For a review, see, for example, \cite{cbmrz,wimp,sidib,weni,dela,genesis}.
+In numerical analysis and in applied mathematics, many applications lead to sequences of numbers, vectors, matrices or even tensors.
+When the sequence is slowly converging, or even diverging, and when one has only access to the sequence and nothing else (i.e., when it is produced by a ``black box"), it is possible to transform it, by a {\it sequence transformation}, into a new sequence, which, under some assumptions, converges faster than the original one to the same limit.
+It was necessary to develop a variety of such sequence transformations since, in fact, it was proved by Delahaye and Germain-Bonne \cite{bgbj} that a universal sequence transformation able to accelerate all sequences, or even all monotonically converging scalar ones, cannot exist.
+For a review, see, for example, \cite{cbmrz,wimp,sidib,weni,dela,genesis,era}.

-One way to transform a sequence into a faster converging one is to resort to \emph{extrapolation}.
+One way to transform a sequence into a faster converging one is to resort to {\it extrapolation}.
 Here, the transformation is built so that it yields the exact limit of all sequences satisfying a certain algebraic relation.
 The set of these sequences is called the {\it kernel} of the transformation.

-In this paper, we focus on the {\it Shanks transformation} and a number of its generalizations.
-This well-established method transforms a sequence $(\mathbf s_n)$ into a set of sequences $\{(\mathbf t_n^{(k)})\}$ indexed by $k$.
-It has been extensively studied.
-The Shanks transformation has been extended, in various ways, to sequences of vectors, matrices, and tensors.
+Among these, this paper focuses on {\it Shanks transformation} \cite{sha2} and a number of its generalizations.
+As we will see, this well-established method transforms a sequence $(\mathbf s_n)$ into a set of sequences $\{(\mathbf t_n^{(k)})\}$.
+Introduced by Shanks for scalar sequences \cite{sha2}, it has been extensively studied, and extended, in various ways, to sequences of vectors, matrices, and tensors.
 Here, we only consider the vector case.